 Cost: The $65 cost of each 3-hour workshop includes all supplies and a no-nuts, book-related snack.
 There’s a sibling discount of $10 each for two or more children in the same session.
 LitWits Workshops is an approved vendor for Ocean Grove Charter School.
 Our full calendar for 2020/21 is here.

 Cancellation Policy: If you cancel at least 30 days before the workshop, we’ll be happy to issue a full refund.
 Within 30 days we’ll refund 50%, as we’ve incurred per-child costs by then.
 Unfortunately, we can no longer offer makeups.

 Location: Because of the virus crisis our workshops are being held online, via Zoom.
 We’ll mail you a LitWits Kit of supplies and materials ahead of time, and send you a Zoom link before the workshop.

 Preparation: We strongly encourage completion of the book before the workshop.
 Heavily abridged and audio versions are perfectly fine — but we recommend against watching the movie, even if it’s true to the book.
 We want kids to “make their own pictures!”

 Instructors: Becky and Jenny, sisters and LitWits founders.
 Jenny has a BA in English literature and an MFA in creative nonfiction and poetry writing.
-She’s been a K-6 teacher and a K-12 language arts tutor, and her scholarship, essays, and poems have appeared in several journals.
+She’s been a K-6 teacher and a K-12 language arts tutor.
+She’s the author of MINE, and her scholarship, essays, and poems have appeared in several journals.
 Becky is a literature-based homeschool teacher and a journalism major who spent four years as a staff writer for The Register Pajaronian.
 Both Becky and Jenny have written creative biographies of two fascinating Bay Area women of history.